MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceModel.md

 ---
-title: DeviceModel - Common Data Model | Microsoft Docs
+title: DeviceModel in automotive - Common Data Model | Microsoft Docs
 description: Sub-type of a device class, which may be identified by specific engine option, body styles and other common characteristics.
 Breaks down further into device model codes.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device Model
+# Device Model in automotive

 Sub-type of a device class, which may be identified by specific engine option, body styles and other common characteristics.
 Breaks down further into device model codes.